phisch/phinger-cursors/README.md

 ## How to enable

 You might have a settings application installed that can do this for you like [Gnome Tweaks](https://gitlab.gnome.org/GNOME/gnome-tweaks) or [lxappearance](https://wiki.lxde.org/en/LXAppearance).
-If you don't, enable the cursor theme as descibed below.
+If you don't, enable the cursor theme as described below.

 ### Manually